-Through the program of study offered by the social sciences department, students will encounter course content that inspires them to become ethical, responsible, and productive global citizens.
+Through the program of study offered by the social sciences department, students will encounter course content that inspires them to become ethical, responsible, and productive world citizens.
 The analytical skills fostered within the department promote inter-cultural understanding and respect.
 Through challenging curricula, students will learn to think creatively, reason critically and communicate effectively.
 The topics of study will promote international mindedness.
 The social sciences are a microcosm of life-long learning in the context of real-world scenarios.

 The aims of all subjects in group 3, individuals and societies, are to: